 A shed roof atop a simple rectangular box met the requirement for simplicity of construction.
 The cabin is clad in galvanized metal and fiber cement panels for low maintenance and long life.
 One metal-clad wall extends from the cabin to screen the windows from the view of the neighbors or of anyone coming down the driveway, at the same time forming a protected outdoor room.

 A sleeping loft surrounded by windows fits snugly under the high end of the roof.
 A small kitchen and bathroom are tucked below the loft.
 The living room has two sets of eight foot tall glass doors providing views of the garden and nearby waterways.
 With the expansive views and the light flooding in from the loft windows above, this small house is unlikely to ever feel claustrophobic.

 The architect has given the space a very boat-like feel through the use of nautical finishes and fittings.
-The interior is lined with maple and cherry plywood fastened with exposed screws.
-The loft has a cable railing and is reached by a boat ladder.
+The loft has a cable railing and is reached by a boat ladder, while the entire interior is lined with maple and cherry plywood fastened with exposed screws.

 Text copyright 2012 SmallHouseBliss.
 All Rights Reserved.